-- a) That all key stakeholders are afforded the opportunity to be Fully Compliant represented within the main or secondary committee structure.
-These include:- - employing authorities (including non-scheme employers, e.g., admitted bodies); - ii) scheme members (including deferred and pensioner scheme members); - iii) where appropriate, independent professional observers; and - iv) expert advisers (on an ad-hoc basis). - b) That where lay members sit on a main or secondary committee, Fully Compliant they are treated equally in terms of access to advisers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights.
+a) represented within the main or secondary committee s These include:- all key stakeholders are afforded the opportunity to be esented within the main or secondary committee structure.
+Fully Compliant (i) Employing authorities are represented by an employer representative. employing authorities (including non-scheme employers, ers, scheme membe (iii) At this stage the (ii) Scheme members are represented by a scheme member representative. ii) e.g., admitted bodies); scheme members (including deferred and pensioner At this stage the Pensions Committee has determined that there is no requirement for scheme members); ii) where appropriate, independent professional observers; and an independent professional observer. iii) (iv) Expert advisers - investment consultant and governance consultant - participate at iv) expert advisers (on an ad-hoc basis). all meetings of the Pensions Committee and other expert advisors are invited to attend as and when required. b) they meet where lay members sit on a main or secondary committee, are treated equally in terms of access to advisers and ings, training and are given full opportunity to contribute to ecision making process, with or without voting rights.
+Fully Compliant ahead embers are sent Pensions Committee papers d of meetings, are invited to training and are to fully contribute to the decision making ss.